ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 ## Use Cases

-- Storing the player's collected resources they have harvested in the world.
 - Consumables that the player can purchase from a shop.
 - NPC Dialog entries.
 - Crafting recipes.